DanielMajolagbe/CovePT/README.md

-Redesign of Cove - Under Development
+This is the Redesign for Cove - Under Development